 Senior Principal Consultant

-More broadly, David works across projects globally within TBC, with 20 years’ experience in biodiversity conservation and the development and implementation of biodiversity management and monitoring programs.
-Prior to joining TBC, David worked in a variety of environmental consulting, government and NGO roles in Nepal, Mongolia and Australia and has published numerous client reports and over 30 scientific papers and book chapters.
+More broadly, David works across projects globally within The Biodiversity Consultancy, with 20 years’ experience in biodiversity conservation and the development and implementation of biodiversity management and monitoring programs.
+Before joining The Biodiversity Consultancy, David worked in a variety of environmental consulting, government and NGO roles in Nepal, Mongolia and Australia and has published numerous client reports and over 30 scientific papers and book chapters.
 He is particularly interested in birds and bats, helped establish Mongolia’s first bird ringing station and has worked on snipe migration in Japan/Australia and penguins in Antarctica.